 In May 2020, we entered into a debt financing facility for up to \$45.0 million with K2 HealthVentures, a healthcare-focused specialty finance company (the "K2 Loan and Security Agreement").
 The K2 Loan and Security Agreement consists of three tranches, and we received the first tranche of \$15.0 million upon closing, a portion of which was used to repay the remaining Perceptive Credit Facility.
-Two subsequent tranches totaling up to \$30.0 million will become available at our option between March 1, 2021 and June 30, 2021, upon the achievement of certain clinical milestones with respect to the second tranche and, subject to lender consent and certain additional conditions prior to December 31, 2021 with respect to the third tranche.
+Two subsequent tranches totaling up to \$30.0 million will become available at our option between March 1, 2021 and June 30, 2021, upon the achievement of certain clinical milestones with respect to the second tranche and, subject to lender consent and certain additional conditionsprior to December 31, 2021 with respect to the third tranche.
 The principal accrues interest at an annual rate of equal to the greater of 8.45% or the sum of the Prime Rate plus 5.2% and commenced on July 1, 2020.
 Payments are interest only until July 1, 2022, provided, however, that if no event of default has occurred and the second tranche has been fully funded payments will be interest only until July 1, 2023.
+Pursuant to the terms of the K2 Loan and Security Agreement, the Company provided notice to K2HealthVentures LLC of its intent to draw the second tranche of \$20.0 million, with such amount anticipated to be funded on or about May 15, 2021.

 In July 2020, we raised gross proceeds of approximately \$50.0 million through at-the-market sales ("ATM") of our common stock pursuant to our ATM facility.
 We sold approximately 3.6 million shares of our common stock at a purchase price of \$12.00 per share and 0.5 million shares at a purchase price of \$12.70, in each case the market price at the time of sale.
-These sales constituted the full available dollar amount under our current ATM facility and, with such completion, our current ATM facility has been terminated.
+These sales constituted the full available dollar amount under our then-current ATM facility and, with such completion, this ATM facility has been terminated.

-On August 7, 2020, we filed a universal shelf registration statement on Form S-3 (Registration No. 333-242078) with the SEC, which was declared effective on August 17, 2020.
+In August 2020, we filed a universal shelf registration statement on Form S-3 (Registration No. 333-242078) with the SEC, which was declared effective on August 17, 2020.
 In August 2020, we entered into a sales agreement (the "Sales Agreement") with Cowen and Company, LLC ("Cowen"), pursuant to which we may offer and sell to or through Cowen acting as agent and/or principal shares of our common stock having an aggregate offering price of up to \$100,000,000.
 Under the Sales Agreement, Cowen may sell the shares by any method permitted by law and deemed to be an "at the market" offering as defined in Rule 415 of the Securities Act.
 To date, we have not sold any shares under the Sales Agreement.